 Where the design community meets.

-NYC Designer @ Big Human Joined about 8 years ago
+NYC Designer @ Big Human Joined over 8 years ago

 Being a student and not knowing much about Apple computers at the time, I only opted for the base-level mid-2012, non-retina 13" MBP (2.5 i5, 4GB RAM, 500GB HDD) which I never upgraded in the 3 years I owned it and simply replaced with a mid-level 2015 15" MBP during my internship.